TLW's Fast Food Restaurantscope™ (Fast Food Restaurant Historyscope)

 In 1969 Arthur Treacher's Fish and Chips, named after "perfect butler Jeeves" actor Arthur Treacher (1894-1975) (who gives them the recipe and acts as spokesman) is founded in Columbus, Ohio by S. Robert Davis, Dave Thomas et al., expanding to 800 stores by the late 1970s when the Third Cod War of 1975-6 between Britain and Iceland causes cod prices to increase 50%, causing them to switch to less tasty pollock and sell-out to Mrs. Paul Seafood on Nov.
 21, 1979, after which they drop to 14 stores by 2015, seven in the Rochester, N.Y. area.

 Speaking of black, done white-style?
 On Mar.
 30 1971 Starbucks (named after a char. in Herman Melville's "Moby Dick" - second choice Pequod) is founded by Howard Schultz (1953-) in Seattle's Pike Place Market, and introduces Italian-style espresso drinks to the U.S. and other countries, opening its fist location outside North Am. in Tokyo in 1996, growing to 23.5K locations incl.
 12.9K in the U.S. by 2015; the logo is a mermaid or melusine; in 2005 Russian atty.
 Sergei A. Zuykov (1966-) squats on their trade name, demanding $600K for it - that and $600K will get you a cup of coffee?
+On Apr.
+12, 2018 two black men waiting in a Starbucks store in Philly for friends are ordered to pay for something to use the bathroom, then arrested, causing the PC police to come out bigtime, forcing Starbucks and the police to prostrate themselves, with Starbucks closing 8K locations for "racial bias" training for 175K employees - when you order it black at Starbucks, it's always to go?
+On June 4, 2018 Howard Schultz announces that he's resigning as exec chmn. of Starbucks after growing it from 11 stores in 1987 to 28K stores in 77 countries.

 On June 12, 1972 Popeyes Famous Fried Chicken (Popeyes Famous Fried Chicken & Biscuits) (originally Popeyes Mighty Good Fried Chicken) (too poor to afford an apostrophe?) fast food restaurants is founded in Arabi (near New Orleans), La. by Alvin Charles "Al" Copeland (1944-2008), who begins adding Cajun-style cayenne pepper to his Chicken on the Run recipes, renaming his restaurant after Jimmy "Popeye" Doyle in the 1971 film "The French Connection"; Popeye the Sailor is used in ads; on Feb.
 7, 1997 novelist Anne Rice pub. a full-page ad in the New Orleans Times-Picayune calling a new Popeyes restaurant in a poor area of New Orleans "hideous", "a monstrosity", and "nothing short of an abomination"; by 2005 it has 1,118 restaurants in 28 countries, expanding to 2.5K in 30 countries by 2015; in 2008 Copeland dies in Munich, Germany of a salivary gland tumor; in 2009 Annie the Chicken Queen becomes the spokesman.